459thSCO/PuertoRico/README.md

 1100 - IT Security

-Get the video from your instructor USB or visit this [Download Link for Impliment Security Best Practices](https://drive.google.com/file/d/1jJWi1BDh2JGSHUuZrvQHY9MYqhRNqZ5i/view?usp=sharing)
+Get the video from your instructor USB or visit this [Download Link for Implement Security Best Practices](https://drive.google.com/file/d/1jJWi1BDh2JGSHUuZrvQHY9MYqhRNqZ5i/view?usp=sharing)

-Get the video from your instructor USB or visit this [Download Link for Impliment Security Best Practices Part 2](https://drive.google.com/file/d/1ULhirHufihay3VJ0SQhxNmviesYNFshW/view?usp=sharing)
+Get the video from your instructor USB or visit this [Download Link for Implement Security Best Practices Part 2](https://drive.google.com/file/d/1ULhirHufihay3VJ0SQhxNmviesYNFshW/view?usp=sharing)

 1300 - Troubleshooting